GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ## Create the public key file for the sensor board

-The cryptoprocessor exposes an Elliptic Curve public key, which you got in a previous section.
+The cryptoprocessor exposes an elliptic curve public key, which you got in a previous section.
 In the current section, you save the public key in Cloud Shell in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format and wrap the key with `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`.